 For this tutorial, you will only need:

-- the link to the Amazon product page or landing page where you want people to be redirected when they click on your ad;
+- the link to the Amazon product page where you want people to be redirected when they click on your ad;

 - your JotURL account; and